evilfeonix/Whois-Feonix/README.md

 # Example Output:

-If you query a domain like example.com, you may get an output similar to this:
+If you query a domain like mtn.ng, you may get an output similar to this:

 ```css
 Enter the domain name (e.g., example.com): mtn.ng